 As a crash victim, you may have a right to seek compensation for their medical bills and other losses from the driver who was at fault.

-At Sam & Ash, LLP, we help car accident victims in Las Vegas and surrounding areas of Nevada pursue compensation after car accidents caused by other people.
+At Sam & Ash Injury Law, we help car accident victims in Las Vegas and surrounding areas of Nevada pursue compensation after car accidents caused by other people.

 Give us a call to talk with a knowledgeable lawyer now if you’ve been injured in a car accident that was not your fault.
 We’re available 24 hours a day to help and are committed to do What’s Right for you.